Lauren van Oosten: Biography

 She also didn't make the World Championships team in 2001 or the Commonwealth Games team in 2002.
 She was in a nasty slump and fading out of the Canadian swimming picture.
 However the 2003 season proved to be a comeback year for van Oosten.

 She qualified and raced at the 2003 World Aquatics Championships in Barcelona, Spain, where she swam in the 100 and 200-metre breaststroke events.

 Then in November 2003, at Canadian Open in Quebec, van Oosten broke a 10-year-old national record in the women's 200-metre breaststroke to highlight the third day of competition, with a time of 2:25.47.

 Following that she broke her Canadian record, only two months later, at the World Cup swimming competitions in East Meadow, New York.
 She won a bronze medal in the 200 metres and set a new time of 2:24.92.

 In August 2004, van Oosten was disappointed with her races at the Olympics, compared to her performance at Olympic trials.
 At the 2004 Olympic Games, she competed in the 100-metre breaststroke (11th place), 200-metre breaststroke (13th place), and the 4×100-metre medley relay (11th place).
 Although she had thought she would retire after the Olympics, she felt that she had more in her and wasn't ready to retire just yet.

 Early in 2005, she was hospitalized for pneumonia and was thought to be severely over trained.
-This proved to be quite a setback as it took her till the end of August to even be able to start training again.
+This proved to be quite a setback as it took her until the end of August to even be able to start training again.
 She had two and a half months to go from not training at all to being ready to win at Commonwealth Games trials.
 She did just that with a gold medal win in the 100-metre breaststroke, qualifying her for the 2006 Commonwealth Games in Melbourne, Australia.
 There Lauren won a bronze medal in the 4×*100-metre medley relay.